- Print

 Three Dynamics 365 transformers

-All sixteen forms (ensure you select the forms from the “Dynamics 365 forms” as there are some similar named forms within “Templates”)
+All sixteen forms (ensure you select the forms from the “Dynamics 365 forms” as there are some similarly named forms within “Templates”)

 One Azure storage account